neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 2 - Connect to Neo4j/README.md

 Assuming that all looks good, let's move on...

 ## Neo4j Bloom
 Neo4j Bloom is a business intelligence (BI) tool.
 It's running on that same 7474 port that the Neo4j Browser was.
-So, to open it up, we can just edit that url slightly by add "bloom" to the end of it and hitting enter.
+So, to open it up, we can just edit that url slightly by replacing "browser" with "bloom" and hitting enter.
 In my case, the URL was "http://neo4j-ee-nlb-b36b6b627f78bab6.elb.us-east-1.amazonaws.com:7474/bloom"

 ![](images/05-bloom.png)

 You can login with the same username and password from before.
+You need to type the username 'neo4j' (replacing the greyed-out default username)

 ![](images/06-bloom.png)